 Our sub-state model uses county level data combined into regional aggregates, with selected variables from our Indiana state model (IMI) as exogenous variables.
 Here we present a regional breakdown based on the state’s larger metropolitan statistical areas (MSAs).

 The basic data for our sub-state forecast come from the Bureau of Economic Analysis Regional Economic Information System (REIS).
 REIS data are annual, back to 1969.
 The most recent data, released in November 2016, were for 2015 and are on a NAICS basis.
 However, data prior to 2001 have not been transformed to the new system, and consequently data for 1969-2000 are still on the SIC basis.
 In addition to the REIS data, which cover employment and income by sector, our models include population data.
 For the latter we use county-level estimates from the Census Bureau through 2016, and slightly adjusted projections from the Indiana Business Research Center thereafter.

-For 2016-2020 all MSAs except Anderson show employment growth although the majority of other MSAs are expected to have weaker growth in the forecast period than during the 2011-2015 time period.
+For 2016-2020 all MSAs except Anderson show employment growth, and the majority of other MSAs are expected to have stronger growth in the forecast period than during the 2011-2015 time period.
 The strongest MSAs for employment growth are expected to be the Indianapolis, Louisville, Lafayette, Bloomington, Evansville, and Elkhart-Goshen MSAs.
-Each of these six MSAs has forecast growth above the state annual average of 1.43 percent.
+Each of these six MSAs has forecast growth above the state annual average of 1.61 percent.

 Income growth was forecasted in all regions with the top five MSAs being Indianapolis, Columbus, Evansville, Lafayette, and Bloomington.
 In total, 5 of the 14 MSAs are expected to experience greater income growth than the state average of 3.93 percent.